grpc/proposal/A51-custom-backend-metrics.md

   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with a valid value. void SetMemoryUtilization(double value);
+  // Records the application specific utilization in the range [0, infy).
+  // Values may be larger than 1.0 when the usage exceeds the reporter
+  // dependent notion of soft limits.
+  // Values outside of the valid range are rejected.
+  // Overrides the stored value when called again with a valid value. void SetApplicationUtilization(double value);
   // Records number of queries per second to the server in the range [0, infy).
   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with a valid value.